sinicization/postman-docs/legacy-documentation/v5/getting_started/install_native.md

 Postman now offers native Mac / Windows / Linux Apps.
 Unlike the Chrome app, the native apps are packaged with add-ons that make request capturing and cookie handling seamless.
 Read more about the benefits of using a native app over the Chrome app [here][1].

-To install go to [https://www.postman.com/downloads/][2], and click 'Download Postman for Mac / Windows / Linux'.
+To install go to [https://www.postman.com/downloads/][2], and click '下载Postman for Mac / Windows / Linux'.
 (Depending on your platform)

 The download should take a few minutes, depending on your internet connection.
 Once you've downloaded the app, you can install and launch Postman like any other native app.